lbailey58/engr3/README.md

 Image credit to [Arduino](https://docs.arduino.cc/learn/electronics/servo-motors)

 ### Reflection
 The assignment was great; it let me learn the ropes of github and Visual Studio code.
 I also really enjoyed learning about Capacitave touch, which I think to be easier to use than buttons.
+This assignment was a great intro into working in VS code and helped me get used to all of the processes asociated with it.

 ## Distance Sensor